Debt vs. Equity: Choosing the right investment nstrument

 Key features of equity investments

-- Aligned with founders and key investors: As an equity investor, you participate in the company’s journey alongside its founders and main stakeholders, sharing directly in its successes.
+- Alignment with founders: As an equity investor, you participate in the company’s journey alongside the founders and major stakeholders.

-- Profit participation: Equity holders are entitled to their share of the company’s profits, whether through dividends or the eventual sale of the business.
+- Profit participation: Equity holders are entitled to a share of the company’s profits, whether paid out through dividends or realized during a company sale.

 Which investment instrument is the right one for me?